sevenbanisch/argumentmodel/readme.md

 We study a cognitively grounded model of opinion dynamics based on argument exchange with confirmation bias.
 Analyses have been performed in MatLab, Mathematica and Python.

-### matlab_models
-The repository includes:
+### `matlab/` includes:

 - The original agent-based model (PAT), following [Banisch and Shamon (2025)](https://doi.org/10.1177/00491241231186658)
 - The reduced model based on a derived influence–response function (IRF)
-- The mean-field (MF) model and analysis of the system
+- Several mean-field (MF) models and analysis of the system
-- Scripts to reproduce the figures in the paper
+- Scripts to reproduce the main figures in the paper

+### `mathematica/` includes:

+- The derivation of the influence response function
+- Mean-field model and bifurcation analysis

+### `python/` includes:

+- The original agent-based model (PAT), following [Banisch and Shamon (2025)](https://doi.org/10.1177/00491241231186658)
+- The reduced model based on a derived influence–response function (IRF)
+- Notebooks for their comparison (in the SI of the paper)

 ## Contact